cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * version.
 The 'version' field is known (fixed to v3), and is omitted in the CBOR encoding.

 * serialNumber.
 The 'serialNumber' field is encoded as a CBOR byte string.
+This allows encoding of all lengths with minimal overhead.

 * signature.
 The 'signature' field is always the same as the 'signatureAlgorithm' field and always omitted from the CBOR encoding.